-At this point, it would matter on preference on which brand you would prefer going with.
+At this point, it would matter on preference on which brand you would prefer to go with.
 Still, the Nyltech strings are great as they produce a nice tone, feel comfortable on the fingers, and are overall high-quality strings.

 Martin’s M600 ukulele strings are known to be really affordable, but good sounding strings that are a popular choice for ukulele players looking to upgrade from their ukulele’s default strings.
 They’re known for their fluorocarbon strings, which are good at holding their tuning for a longer period of time.

 You will find that the sound these strings produce a rich, amplified tone, much louder than many strings out on the market.